 During the course of August to November 2020, three senior tax professionals from Bowmans Gilfillan will anchor four interactive webinar sessions on the practical application of tax law relating to debt restructuring and corporate reorganisations.
-The sessions will also include an interactive debate on key themes emanating from conducting tax due diligences.
-They will share past experiences and knowledge, invite commercial specialists and will consider the tax and commercial impact of Covid-19, particularly as it relates to distressed companies.
+The sessions will also include an interactive debate on key themes emanating from conducting tax due diligence.
+They will share past experiences and knowledge, invite commercial specialists, and will consider the tax and commercial impact of Covid-19, particularly as it relates to distressed companies.
 The webinar series aims to provide participants with a sense of the typical commercial drivers and the tax principles that play a role in these topics.

 4. Due Diligence (25 November)

 Due diligence procedures are usually undertaken by acquirers of companies or companies whose shareholders’ wish to exit.
 A tax due diligence is a complex and sophisticated undertaking requiring both tax law and financial statement disclosure experience.
 This session will explore various facets of tax due diligence and will be presented by specialists in this field with many years of experience.
 Some of the areas of discussion will include: